e-vana/SWE-6813-G4/README.md

 #### 9. Your product increment is working software—the completed stories in this sprint must be reflected in the application/product (in form of features) and ready to show to your customer.
 A link to your working prototype should be documented in your git repo.
 (10.0 pts)

+You can view the demo video submitted for the presentation portion of the project with the application running.
+We're still working out a few kinks with the complicated build process (a separate front and back end that both need to be built), a goal we're trying to accomplish for Sprint 2.

 ### Trello